-- 6.17 These requirements will need to be delivered as part of the delivery of housing allocations and/or through the District/Town/Parish Council working with their partners. - 6.18 Outdoor sport facilities are not analysed as part of the Open Space Assessment & Strategy as a different methodology in line with national guidance (Sport England) is prescribed and is contained in a separate standalone Playing Pitch Strategy (PPS).
-This document will be updated in due course. - 6.19 The Green Infrastructure issues identified for Clipstone by the Green Infrastructure Strategy are focused on the protection and enhancement of existing networks and the creation of new strategicaccess routes to link the settlement to nearby employment and tourism centres and into the wider Green Infrastructure Network.
-The Green Infrastructure Strategy suggests that the focus should be on the connection of the settlement to the Maun Valley and Sherwood Forest Pines Park and also recommends that provision should be made for the following routes: - Link between the proposed County Council Multi-User Route and Maun Valley to the North of the Settlement; - Between the section of the proposed County Council Multi-User Route to the South of the settlement and the existing route close to Forest Town connecting Vicar Water Country Park and the Mansfield Colliery Railway SINC.
+- 6.17 These requirements will need to be delivered as part of the delivery of housing allocations, planning permissions and/or through the District/Town/Parish Council working with their partners.
+Development proposals should give consideration to the requirements above, and also the need to provide quality onsite open space on new developments.
+The availability of open space in and around the locality of the proposal site and the impact of new development on existing open spaces will help inform these requirements.
+This will ensure that new development has access to good quality open space. - 6.18 Outdoor sport facilities are not analysed as part of the Open Space Assessment & Strategy as a different methodology in line with national guidance (Sport England) is prescribed and is contained in a separate standalone Playing Pitch Strategy (PPS).
+This document will be updated in due course is currently being updated and due to be published in Winter 2023/24. - 6.19 The Green Infrastructure issues identified for Clipstone by the Green Infrastructure Strategy are focused on the protection and enhancement of existing networks and the creation of new strategicaccess routes to link the settlement to nearby employment and tourism centres and into the wider Green Infrastructure Network.
+The Green Infrastructure Strategy suggests that the focus should be on the connection of the settlement to the Maun Valley and Sherwood Forest Pines Park and also recommends that provision should be made for the following routes: - Link between the proposed County Council Multi-User Route and Maun Valley to the North of the Settlement;

+• Between the section of the proposed County Council Multi-User Route to the South of the settlement and the existing route close to Forest Town connecting Vicar Water Country Park and the Mansfield Colliery Railway SINC.